mob-logo

 See Who Wins

-Our AI will simulate a 3 round match between the Ram and the Goat.
+Our AI fight will simulate a 3 round match between the Ram and the Goat.
 It considers each Animal's size, strength, and natural predatory behaviors.
 As in nature, each match is unique, and the outcome can vary.

 Matchup Videos